orientechnologies/orientdb-docs/FullTextIndex.md

 |`minWordLength`|`3`|Minimum word length to index|
 |`stopWords`|`the in a at as and or for his her him this that what which while up with be was were is`|Stop words escluded from indexing|

-To configure a FullText Index, from version 1.7 on you can do so through the OrientDB console or the Java API.
+To configure a FullText Index, from version 1.7 on, you can do so through the OrientDB console or the Java API.
 When configuring the index from the console, use the [`CREATE INDEX`](SQL-Create-Index.md) command with the `METADATA` operator.

 <pre>
 orientdb> <code class="lang-sql userinput">CREATE INDEX City.name ON City(name) FULLTEXT METADATA